 - Harness international technology partnerships and investment to grow UK innovation capability

 SIN USA News

-Our Partners in Science webpage is our main channel of communication – read up-to-date developments, trends, and initiatives coming out of the UK & US
+Our Global Science and Innovation Network blog is our main channel of communication – read up-to-date developments, trends, and initiatives coming out of the UK & US

 View single-page case studies on the impact of our work under the ‘Americas’ section